Visakhapatnam gas leak: National Green Tribunal

 A petition was filed in the National Green Tribunal (NGT), India's top environmental court, demanding an investigation into the incident by a high-level committee.
-A bench headed by the then NGT chair, Justice Adarsh Kumar Goel, was formed, and the case was scheduled to be heard on 8 May 2020.
+A bench headed by the NGT chair, Justice Adarsh Kumar Goel, was formed, and the case was scheduled to be heard on 8 May 2020.

 On 8 May, the bench ordered LG Polymers India to deposit an amount of ₹50 crore as an initial amount with the District magistrate of Vishakapatnam to mitigate the damages caused due to the incident.
 It issued notices to the Andhra Pradesh Pollution Control Board (APPCB), the Central Pollution Control Board (CPCB) and the Union Ministry of Environment, Forest and Climate Change (MOEFCC), in which it sought the responses of the individual boards and the ministry.
 It also constituted a five-member fact-finding committee to probe the incident and to deliver a report to the bench.
 The committee would be supervised by former Andhra Pradesh High Court judge, B. Seshasayana Reddy.

 The report of the high-level committee headed by the NGT chair issued on 28 May 2020, accessed and reviewed by The Associated Press, found that the storage tanks were outdated and lacked temperature sensors, allowing the styrene vaporization to go undetected.
 With factory workers and the overall company inexperienced in storing tanks of such dangerous chemicals, the report blamed the incident on "gross human failure" and a lack of basic safety norms.